mszan/photographer_portfolio/README.md

   * [External libraries](#external-libraries)

 ## General info
-Photographer portfolio is a website built for a friend of mine.
+This is a website built for a photographer.
+It allows users to view photo galleries managed by the photographer.
 ![](https://i.imgur.com/FgB1tpC.png)

 ## Live demo